Card-Saver/CS-PrestaShop/README.md

 From here, enter your `Merchant ID` and `Passphrase`.
-In the `Frontend` box, enter a sentence asking your customer to pay with Cardstream, i.e. "Process payments with Cardstream", or "Cardstream".
+In the `Frontend` box, enter a sentence asking your customer to pay with Cardstream, i.e. "Process payments with Card Saver", or "Card Saver".